seshu007/NLP-using-python/README.md

 # TFIDF of bag of words is created using tfidf transformer function
 # Machine learning models are applied on the data after splitting
 # for simplicity applied multinomial NB model

-#second NLP challange is dealt with neural networks.
+# second NLP challange is dealt with neural networks.
-#The challange is to classify the ratings of the drug, high or low based on the previously genrated corpus
+# The challange is to classify the ratings of the drug, high or low based on the previously genrated corpus
-#Used convolutional 2d networks
+# Used convolutional networks